frewsxcv/bevy_jobs/README.md

 This crate provides a simple way to define, spawn, and manage jobs that run in the background.
 It is designed to be extensible, allowing you to create your own job types and runners.

-It also includes `bevy_job_fetch`, a crate that provides a generic `Job` for fetching data from a URL.
+It also includes `bevy_jobs_fetch`, a crate that provides a generic `Job` for fetching data from a URL.

 ## Getting started